Franco28/FlashTool-OP/README.md

 # FlashTool-OP

-A tool made with Netbeans and launch4j based on Java
+A Tool made with Netbeans and launch4j based on Java

 ## Getting Started